-“I am all worn out, I can’t go on”: A dangerous cascade from autistic burnout to depression and suicide suicidal ideation
+“I am all worn out, I can’t go on”: A dangerous cascade from autistic burnout to depression and suicidal ideation

 or

-“I am all worn out, I can’t go on”: A complex dynamic between autistic burnout, depression and suicidal ideation”
+“I am all worn out, I can’t go on”: A complex dynamic between autistic burnout, depression, and suicidal ideation.”

 Scientific abstract

 Autistic Burnout (AB), characterized by emotional exhaustion, sensory overwhelm, and feelings of inadequacy, has recently gained recognition for its impact on high functioning (HF) individuals on the autism spectrum.
-However, the antecedents contributing to autistic burnout, the potential connections between autistic burnout, depression and suicide ideation remain underexplored.
-This study seeks to address this gap by examining how autistic characteristics contribute to AB, examine differences and overlaps between AB and depression and explore the longitudinal associations between AB, depression and suicide ideation.
-The proposed study will advance our knowledge of unique factors and pathways that contribute to suicide risk among autistic individuals.
+However, the antecedents contributing to autistic burnout and the potential connections between autistic burnout, depression, and suicide ideation remain underexplored.
+This study seeks to address this gap by examining how autistic characteristics contribute to AB, examining differences and overlap between AB and depression, and exploring the longitudinal associations between AB, depression, and suicide ideation.
+The proposed study will advance our knowledge of the unique factors and pathways that contribute to suicide risk among autistic individuals.

 Research program